Ask-Jennie/ask-jennie/tutorials/Updating-Angular-UI-Module.md

 # Uploading Angular UI-Module

-An author or the library can update their ui module info within the server anytime using upload event type.
+An author or the library can update their ui module info within the server anytime using update event type.

 ### Steps to update already upload library.